 The Fells, also known as the Hay Estate, was originally the summer home of John Milton Hay, a 19th-century American statesman.
 It is located in Newbury, New Hampshire, on New Hampshire Route 103A, 2.2 mi (3.5 km) north of its junction with New Hampshire Route 103.HistoryJohn Hay served the United States in various capacities in a career that lasted over 40 years.
 He was Abraham Lincoln's private secretary during the Civil War and later a diplomat and a journalist.
 He became United States Secretary of State in 1898, serving in that position until his death in 1905.In the late 1880s New Hampshire farms were becoming less profitable, due to more Western competition.
 As a result, the state of New Hampshire stepped in and encouraged America's wealthy elite to buy up the farms and keep them afloat.
 In 1888, Hay bought along the shore of Lake Sunapee, with the hope of establishing a summer colony for his group of friends, known as the "Five of Hearts".
 After Henry Adams' wife, Clover, committed suicide, Hay reconsidered those plans.
 Instead, he used the land as a retreat to put distance between him and the stresses of Washington.
-Hay named his property "The Fells", a British term for a rocky upland pasture, due to his Scottish ancestry.A visit to The Fells represents just the start of the adventure when you use our Newbury vacation planner to plot your vacation.
+Hay named his property "The Fells", a British term for a rocky upland pasture, due to his Scottish ancestry.Use our Newbury trip maker site to arrange your visit to The Fells and other attractions in Newbury.

 Create an itinerary including The Fells